yahsinhuangtw/le_projet/src/consensus.md

 ### Stakes: What's good for that?

-Allowing data to be proposed and written in a decentralized, peer-to-peer system is incredibly powerful.
-Since Bitcoin’s invention, many new consensus mechanisms have emerged to determine who gets *write access* to the ledger.
-This problem is closely related to what's called the **anti-Sybil** mechanism.

-The goal of anti-Sybil design is to make acquiring write permission *costly*, thereby discouraging fake identities.
-Typically, the protocol specifies a type of scarce asset, and nodes must prove ownership of that asset to gain write rights.
-For instance, Bitcoin uses **proof of work**: miners append a solution to a hash puzzle as proof that they’ve spent significant computing resources.
-This demonstrates they own real-world mining hardware, justifying their right to propose a block.
+The point of Anti Sybil is to make acquiring the writing permission costly.
+Usually it specify a specific type of asset, and a node prove the ownership of the asset to get the write permission.
+For example, Bitcoin use proof of work mechanism, where a miner attaches on a block a solution to a hash puzzle, a proof of heavy computational work, to demenstrate owning a mining machine and convince nodes to justify the write permission of the block.

-Ethereum uses **proof of stake**—a name that imitates "proof of work" but with key differences.
-It’s misleading to say proof of stake merely makes write access costly by requiring ownership of native tokens.
-First, proving token ownership is easy: a digital signature suffices.
-More importantly, *staking* is not just about paying to participate—it’s about making misbehavior expensive.
-Unlike physical mining equipment, staked tokens are **on-chain deposits**, and they can be destroyed as punishment.
-This introduces real financial risk for attackers.
+The proof of stake, a terrible name that derived from proof of work, is seemingly making the write permission costly by proving the ownership of native token.
+But that is kind of misleading.
+First, proving the ownership of native asset is much more trivial -- a digital signature from validator is suffice.
+Second, the meaning of staking is not just making the write permission costly, but also making the abuse costly.
+An attacker's asset is indestrutable in for form of physical miner machine in PoW world, but it is in digital form of on chain deposit.

 ### Checkpoint security